 The Unemployed Parents (UP) Cash Assistance service area is temporary assistance provided to needy families with children where two able-bodied parents are present.
-As with the TANF, UP provides temporary cash assistance and employment-related services to enable two-parent families with children to become self-supporting.
+As with the Temporary Assistance for Needy Families (TANF), UP provides temporary cash assistance and employment-related services to enable two-parent families with children to become self-supporting.
 UP recipients also participate in the Virginia Initiative for Employment not Welfare (VIEW).